 Findings from our study provide evidence that familial traits serve as important markers of genetic liability for ASD that inform aberrant neurodevelopment in emerging autism.
 Recent advances in prediction neuroscience have paved the way for identifying high-risk infants who will later be diagnosed with autism as early as 6 months of age [Emerson 2017].
 The crucial next step for this work is to identify individualized areas of neurodevelopmental vulnerability [Girault & Piven 2020] that may inform targets and timing for early personalized interventions.
 As demonstrated in this study, and our previous report [Girault 2020], proband traits may be particularly important, cost-effective presymptomatic markers to include in such a prediction framework.
 Future studies of high-risk infant siblings should incorporate deep phenotyping of biological parents and siblings build a clearer picture of risk profiles at the level of the individual family and child, with the ultimate goal of maximizing the appropriateness of interventions to improve long-term outcomes.

+* Lipsey, M. W., & Wilson, D. B. (2001).
+Applied social research methods series; Vol. 49.Practical meta-analysis.
+Sage Publications, Inc.